 Viennese street life is not only sipping quietly at a cappuccino outside some timeless coffeehouse.
-There’s a more urban, alternative side to it, too…a fact highlighted by the annual Streetlife Festival in September.
+The city has a more urban, alternative side to it, too…a fact highlighted by the Streetlife Festival.

 - A weekend celebrating urban street culture